River Run Walleye at Red Pine Lodge

 red pine lodge

-Lodge owner Garry Litt has run the lodge with his family for many years and is an expert at providing the amenities and comforts of home while situated in a wilderness surrounding.
+Lodge owner Garry Litt has run the lodge with his family for many years and is an expert at providing the amenities and comforts of home while situated in a wilderness setting.
 Red Pine Lodge is located on the East Side of beautiful Ivanhoe Lake, 11 km from Foleyet, in the heart of Ontario's finest fishing and hunting districts.
 This lake, and the 27 miles of Ivanhoe River, lie among the hills studded with the stately red pine tree.
 This is wilderness country, away from the regularly beaten trails of the tourist.

-This is a lodge location where one can breathe the clean invigorating northern air, enjoy the long, sunny days, the star-studded nights—the Northern Lights in all their glory—the sounds of nature and the finest fishing and hunting second to none or just plain old-fashioned relaxing at Red Pine Lodge.
+This is a lodge location where one can breathe the clean, invigorating northern air, enjoy the long, sunny days, the star-studded nights—the Northern Lights in all their glory; the sounds of nature and the finest fishing and hunting second to none or just plain old-fashioned relaxing at Red Pine Lodge.

 ivanhoe lake beach